phac-nml/irida-next/docs-site/docs/user/organization/namespaces.md

 ## Naming limitations for namespaces

-When choosing a name for your namespace, keep in mind the [character limitations](../project/reserved_names#limitations-on-projects-and-groups) and [reserved group names](../project/reserved_names#reserved-group-names).
+When choosing a name for your namespace, keep in mind the [character limitations](../project/projects/reserved-names#limitations-on-projects-and-groups),  [reserved group names](../organization/groups/reserved-names) and [reserved project names](../project/projects/reserved-names).